alisealy/scene-per-screen/README.md

 # hello-world
-This is an exercise in learning how to use github
+This is an exercise in learning how to use github.

-And this is an exercise in testing how the editing works
+And this is an exercise in testing how the editing works.